-Paul Stevens continues his assistant coach duties on the UChicago baseball coaching staff for his third season in 2017-18.
+Paul Stevens continues his assistant coach duties on the UChicago baseball coaching staff for his fourth season in 2018-19.

 The 2017 Maroons boasted one of the best offenses in NCAA Division III.
 UChicago's offense hit for a .334 batting average (11th nationally) with a .412 on-base percentage (22nd).
 Three players were named All-Region.
 Outfielder Connor Hickey ranked eighth nationally with 1.43 runs per game, and outfielder Maximiliano Larsen was seventh in the nation with 0.50 doubles per game.

 Stevens previously served as Head Baseball Coach at Northwestern University from 1988 until his retirement after the 2015 season.
 A three-time Big Ten Coach of the Year, he amassed more victories than any other skipper in program history with 674.

 Since taking over the program, Stevens had 67 players drafted by a Major League Baseball club or signed to a professional contract, including his oldest son, Trevor, who joined the professional ranks in 2013.
 Overall, Stevens coached 94 All-Big Ten selections including New York Yankees manager and four-time World Series champion Joe Girardi, two-time Major League Baseball All-Star Mark Loretta and recent major leaguers J.A.
 Happ of the Toronto Blue Jays, George Kontos of the San Francisco Giants, Jake Goebbert of the Tampa Bay Rays, Bo Schultz of the Toronto Blue Jays and Eric Jokisch of the Miami Marlins.